Are We Alone Lecture Series

 6pm, Jan.
 21 - HOW TO FIND EXTRATERRESTRIAL LIFE LIKE US

 Dr. Edward Schwieterman will describe research that is narrowing down the Habitable Zone for Complex Life and give the latest on the search for technosignatures.

 6pm, Feb.
 25 - CHASING LIFE'S FAR-FLUNG RAW MATERIALS

 Dr. Scott Sandford will share stories from his meteorite-hunting expeditions in Antarctica, asteroid sample return missions, and astronomical and laboratory techniques used to identify molecules in space.
-RSVP now!

 6pm, March 24 - TAKING A NEW LOOK AT THE MOON